 Finger play, movement, picture books and an engaging, highly-interactive banter between artist and audience make this show a hit with toddlers, preschoolers and kindergarteners.

 Words fly and imaginations twirl as children are encouraged to let their creativity shine in a failure-free zone.

 Get Loose with Seuss

 Dr. Seuss, born on March 2, 1904 in Springfield Massachusetts, is an American Icon.
 Through setting a handful of his famous and lesser-known books to music, we get to know Theodor Seuss Geisel.

 Audiences are invited to sing the words to Dr. Seuss's ABCs, One Fish Two Fish, and to help save the Whos on a giant speck of dust.
 We uncover the history behind the creation of Horton Hatches The Egg.
 And of course, to properly celebrate any centenarian's birthday, we sing Happy Birthday Dr. Seuss.

 “I truly loved Get Loose with Seuss.
 It was great watching the faces of both kids and grownups light up during this magical program.
 This is a program to be enjoyed by every age!
 The creative combination of music and movement, featuring the books and words of Dr. Seuss captured the imaginative spirit in all of us.”

 U is for Ukulele

-Designed for toddlers, preschoolers and kindergardeners, this show features hula hoops, ukuleles and catchy songs to get children, parents and teachers excited about books and reading.
+Designed for toddlers, preschoolers and kindergarteners, this show features ukuleles and acoustic instruments, harmonicas and catchy songs to get kiddos and parents excited about books and reading.